maharit108/apparel-client/README.md

 ___
 ## Future Upgrades
-- Use S3 to store image of items instead of using weblinks.
+- Use AWS- S3 to store image of items instead of using weblinks.
 - Use stripe to check for credit card validation
 - Use recaptcha to verify that user is not a AI.